KrithiGlitterPink/GirlsWhoCode/README.md

 # GirlsWhoCode

-This is an acount that any one see but please dont copy!!!
+This is a place for all my GWC stuff!!!
+#happy